solarwinds/solarwinds-snap-agent-docker/README.md

 #### Docker

-If you wanted to run containerized SolarWinds Agent with custom taskfiles, you can use following snippets:
+If you wanted to run containerized SolarWinds Snap Agent with custom taskfiles, you can use following snippets:

 ```shell
 docker run -d -e APPOPTICS_TOKEN=token \